emscripten-core/emsdk/README.md

 ##### How do I change the currently active SDK version?

 You can toggle between different tools and SDK versions by running `emsdk activate <tool/sdk name>`.
+Activating a tool will set up `~/.emscripten` to point to that particular tool.

 ##### How do I track the latest Emscripten development with the SDK?